Life insurance providers won’t always check your medical…

 The Exeter hold four core values:

-Managed Life can be chosen with either a level or decreasing term.
+A Real Life policy can be chosen with either a level term or decreasing term.

 Accidental death benefit

 A lump sum of either the sum assured or £250,000, paid out for accident death.

 Real Life pays out a cash lump sum when the policyholder passes away or is diagnosed with a terminal illness (with a life expectancy of less than 12 months).

 The policy is available as either level or decreasing term.

 A Real Life policy will allow you to change your sum assured throughout the lifetime of your policy to allow you to meet ever changing financial needs.